OGGM/oggm-edu/docs/classes_howto.rst

 summarize the usual pitfalls:

 - recognize that notebooks are actual files (not something magical on browser)
-- aknowledge that the order of execution of cells matter
+- acknowledge that the order of execution of cells matter
-- aknowledge that errors in cell execution are OK and can be recovered from
+- acknowledge that errors in cell execution are OK and can be recovered from
 - show how to restart with a fresh notebook
 - encourage the use of keyboard shortcuts (such as `[shift+enter]` and `[ctrl+m] + key`)